MichaelStromberg-BC/Mosaik/README.md

 MosaikBuild converts various sequence formats into Mosaik’s native read format.
 MosaikAligner pairwise aligns each read to a specified series of reference sequences and produces BAMs as outputs.

 At this time, the workflow consists of supplying sequences in FASTA, FASTQ, Illumina Bustard & Gerald, or SRF file formats and producing results in the BAM format.
+More information can be found in the [MOSAIK 1.0 Documentation](Mosaik-1.0-Documentation.pdf)

 ## What's new?